sethaj/mlibdocs/style.md

 Use exceptions only for something exceptional!

-#### Always use the three-argument option for ''raise''
+#### Always use the three-argument option for `raise`

-Most of the time you'll see ''raise MyException'' by itself.
+Most of the time you'll see `raise MyException` by itself.
 There are two additional (optional) arguments: a value, and a backtrace object.

 JRuby takes a long time to generate a backtrace.
-Instead, pass it explicitly as ''nil''
+Instead, pass it explicitly as `nil`

 ~~~ ruby